-In Hindu mythology, the chariot of the moon god Chandrama is pulled by a blackbuck.
-Formerly, this species was distributed all over plains and semi-deserts in India and Pakistan, but hunting by British and Indian ‘sportsmen’ (as they were fond of calling themselves), and competition from grazing cattle, goats and sheep, took their toll.
 The blackbuck disappeared completely from Pakistan, and from most of India.
-Larger herds survived only in the states of Rajasthan and Gujarat, one of the main reasons being that it is a tradition among the Bishnoi and other peoples here to protect all wild animals, even allowing them to graze in their fields of wheat and lentils.
+Larger herds survived only in the states of Rajasthan and Gujarat, mainly because the animals were protected by the Bishnoi.
+Traditionally, these people protect all wild animals, even allowing them to graze in their fields of wheat and lentils.
 Thanks to their protection of the blackbuck, biologists have been able to re-introduce the species to many locations in India.
-(Read more about the Bishnoi people on this website, see Travel episodes – India 1991: Bishnois live in harmony with nature.)

-Today, during the monsoon season, hundreds of painted storks (Mycteria leucocephala), Oriental darters (Anhinga melanogaster), spoonbills (Platalea leucorodia), black-headed ibises (Threskiornis melanocephalus), and several species of heron and cormorant breed in the acacia trees.
-Rarer bird species are also breeding in the reserve, e.g. Pallas’s fish-eagle (Haliaeetus leucoryphus) and black-necked stork (Ephippiorhynchus asiaticus).*
+These days, at least when ample rain has fallen during the monsoon season, hundreds of painted storks (Mycteria leucocephala), Oriental darters (Anhinga melanogaster), spoonbills (Platalea leucorodia), black-headed ibises (Threskiornis melanocephalus), and several species of heron and cormorant breed in the acacia trees.
+Among the rarer species in the reserve, I observed Pallas’s fish-eagle (Haliaeetus leucoryphus) and black-necked stork (Ephippiorhynchus asiaticus).

-In winter, the area is visited by thousands of birds, migrating here from the Himalaya and Siberia, e.g. ducks, geese, and eagles.
+In winter, the area is visited by thousands of birds, migrating here from the Himalaya and Siberia, including ducks, geese, and eagles.

 I spend many days roaming this area to photograph its rich and varied birdlife.
 My favourite birds are the local grey sarus cranes (Grus antigone) and the snow-white Siberian cranes (Leucogeranus leucogeranus).
 The latter is a winter visitor from Siberia, which was quite common in Keoladeo in former days, but has declined drastically in the later years due to poaching of the cranes, when they pass through Afghanistan and Pakistan on their migration.